HaihaoSHI/HaihaoSHI.github.io/_pages/about.md

 **I am actively seeking a Ph.D. position for Fall 2026 admission.**

 My research interests lie at the intersection of **Interpretable Machine Learning (XAI)** and **Particle Astrophysics**.
-I am dedicated to developing novel methodological paradigms, aiming to leverage advanced machine learning techniques to address fundamental questions in astrophysics.
+I am dedicated to developing novel methodological paradigms, aiming to leverage advanced machine learning techniques to address fundamental questions in astrophysics and astronomy.

 Feel free to explore my [publications](/publications/), download my [CV](/cv/) or other modules of the website.